Sign up to our Newsletter

 3. When Should You Apply to Law School?

-You should apply to law school as early as possible without sacrificing the quality of your applications.
-Most law schools review applications on a rolling basis, meaning you may have a better chance of acceptance if you submit yours in October or November.
+You should apply to law school as early as possible without compromising the quality of your application.
+Since most law schools have rolling admissions, submitting your application in October or November can improve your chances of being accepted.

 4. When Are Law School Applications Due?